BoredNoodle/BoredNoodle-pep-project/readme.md

 - The response body should contain a JSON representation of the message identified by the message_id.
 It is expected for the response body to simply be empty if there is no such message.
 The response status should always be 200, which is the default.

-## 6: Our API should be able to delete a message identified by a message ID.
+## (WIP) 6: Our API should be able to delete a message identified by a message ID.

 As a User, I should be able to submit a DELETE request on the endpoint DELETE localhost:8080/messages/{message_id}.